-Public Service Commission of Wisconsin P.O.
+P.O.
 Box 7854 Madison, WI 53707-7854

-Distributed By Supplied By Name ar nd Address Name and Address Public Service Commission of Wisconsin P. O. Box 7854 Madison, WI 53707-7854 This D Distributed Generation Interconnection Agreement (the "Agreement"), is s made and entered into th nis (day) of (month), (year) by and between hereinafter called "Public Utility" and hereinafter called the "Applicant".
-Public Utility and the Applicant are hereinafter collectively referred to as the Parties" and individually as a "Party."
-Recitals A. Public Utility is the owner of the electric distribution system serving nsert legal description of property or address ("Public Utility's Distribution System"). В. Applicant desires to install a Distributed Generation (DG) facility or energy including related interconnection equipment (the "DG Facility") and to interedistribution system.
-C. Public Utility has previously reviewed and approved Applicant's DG Intercodated, and supporting materials (the "Application").
-The coand incorporated into this Agreement. · D. Applicant wishes to interconnect the DG Facility to Public Utility's distribution such interconnection subject to the terms and conditions set forth in: (1) With 119; (2) the completed Application approved by Public Utility; and (3) this A sconsin Administrative Code Chapter PSC E. No agency or partnership is created with the interconnection of the applican nts DG Facility.
-Agreement THEREFORE, in consideration of the foregoing Recitals and for good and va ant agree as follows: luable consideration, the Public Utility and 1.
-Des ign Requirements.
+Distributed Dr. Cumplied Dr Distributed By Supplied By Name a nd Address Name and Address Public Service Commission of Wisconsin P. O. Box 7854 Madison, WI 53707-7854 This C Distributed Generation Interconnection Agreement (the "Age reement"), is made and entered into th his (day) of (month), (year) by and between hereinafter called "Public Utility" and hereinafter called the "Applicant".
+Public Utility and the Applicant are hereinafter collectively referre ed to as the "Parties" and individually as a "Party."
+Recitals A. Public Utility is the owner of the electric distribution system ser rving [Insert legal description of property or address] ("Public Utility's Distribution System"). В. Applicant desires to install a Distributed Generation (DG) facili including related interconnection equipment (the "DG Facility") distribution system.
+C. Public Utility has previously reviewed and approved Applicant's dated, and supporting materials (the "Application and incorporated into this Agreement.

+- D. Applicant wishes to interconnect the DG Facility to Public Utility's distribution system and Public Utility is willing to permit such interconnection subject to the terms and conditions set forth in: (1) Wisconsin Administrative Code Chapter PSC 119; (2) the completed Application approved by Public Utility; and (3) this Agreement. - E. No agency or partnership is created with the interconnection of the applicants DG Facility.